clinicedc/edc-reference/README.md

 [![Build Status](https://travis-ci.com/clinicedc/edc-reference.svg?branch=develop)](https://travis-ci.com/clinicedc/edc-reference) [![Coverage Status](https://coveralls.io/repos/github/clinicedc/edc-reference/badge.svg?branch=develop)](https://coveralls.io/github/clinicedc/edc-reference?branch=develop)

-pivoted reference table for EDC modules
+Pivoted reference table for EDC modules

 `edc_reference` creates a pivoted table of CRF and Requisition records with a small subset of values that can be efficiently referenced.
 The module is used by `edc_metadata_rules` to quickly determine if a CRF or Requisition model instance exists avoiding the need to query each individual model class.